rogeriopvl/gulp-mustache/README.md

 ### mustache(view, options, partials)

 #### view
-Type: `hash`
+Type: `hash` or `string`
 Default: `undefined`

 The view object, containing all template variables as keys.
+If you pass a `string` it will be parsed as JSON into an object.

 #### options
 Type: `hash`